 The second kind is the old metal cargo ships that have been transformed into a houseboat.
 Some are still capable of sailing.
 We call them ‘living ship’ (woonschip).
 Would you like to have an authentic experience in Amsterdam?
 Why not stay in houseboat in Amsterdam when visiting the city!?

 History of Amsterdam houseboats

-After the second world war, these old transport vessels became the answer for the housing shortage in Amsterdam.
-Living on a boat might have been uncomfortable, it was still cheap and you’d at least have an detached house which you could place anywhere you liked.
-In the sixties and seventies the more modern arks arrived.
-The amount of colourful houseboats rose sharply.
+After the second world war, these old transport vessels became the answer to the housing shortage in Amsterdam.
+Living on a boat might have been uncomfortable, it was still cheap.
+Because of shortage in housing, in the sixties and seventies, more and more people in Amsterdam started to live in a moored ship.

-Most of the problems have been solved.
-Houseboats are all connected to the electricity, cables etcetera.
+In Amsterdam, all houseboats are all connected to the city’s power grid.
+They also have an address and a house number.
 Since 2005 all houseboats are obligated to connect to the city sewage.

-The times have changed.
-Though before, Amsterdam houseboats were habited by people from all layers of society, nowadays only people with large incomes can live on a houseboat because of the high demand of ‘ligplaatsen‘.
+Nowadays only people with large incomes can live on a houseboat because of the high demand for ‘ligplaatsen‘.
 Whoever owns a ‘ligplaats’, can build their own castle on the water.
-In Amsterdam we call the owners of these sea palaces ‘wateryuppies’.
+In Amsterdam, we call the owners of these sea palaces ‘wateryuppies’.

 Want to see a classic Amsterdam houseboat?
 You can visit the Houseboat Museum on Prinsengracht.
-Many rental companies rent out Amsterdam houseboats to tourists for an original short or long stay.
+Many rental companies rent houseboats in Amsterdam to tourists for an original short or long stay.